thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ## Customize the appearance of the dashboard

-Let's make our dashboard more appealing by customizing its appearance.
+Let&#39;s make our dashboard more appealing by customizing its appearance.
 We will set a custom background for the "Buildings" state and apply custom CSS styles to the widgets.

 **Setting a custom background image**